yuichiiino1/WormTracer/WormTracer19_1/README.md

 \$ pip install git+https://github.com/yuichiiino1/WormTracer.git#subdirectory=WormTracer19_1<br><br>
 Alternatively, the codes can be downloaded from https://github.com/yuichiiino1/WormTracer/ (current version is in the WormTracer19_1 subfolder), either by pip clone or https download, and (after optional modifications) install as<br><br>
 \$ pip install [local path to WormTracer19_1 folder]<br><br>
-Confirm successfule installation by making sure that WormTracer appears by \$ pip list In case you need to uninstall, just enter \$ pip uninstall WormTracer<br><br>
+Confirm successfule installation by making sure that WormTracer appears by \$ pip list<br>
+In case you need to uninstall, just enter \$ pip uninstall WormTracer<br><br>
 (preparation)<br>
-Make input images in a folder
+Make input images in a folder<br>
 Make a parameter file xxxx.yaml according to your preferred options, or use the sample file, config.yaml, as is.<br><br>
 (execution in case of python interactive mode)<br>
 Enter following commands:<br>